Coded-To-The-Max/HabitFlow/README.md

 3. Watch your streaks grow with visual celebrations
 4. View progress in the quick stats cards

-### 📊 **Dashboard View**
-1. Click the "External Link" icon in the popup header
-2. Opens full dashboard in a new tab
-3. View detailed statistics and insights
-4. Generate AI-powered recommendations

 ### 🤖 **AI Insights**
 1. Enable AI insights in Settings (gear icon)
 2. Click "Generate AI Insights" in dashboard